 4. Eat Your Way Around the City on a Fab Food Tour

-This is a way better alternative to your usual walking tour of a city, and I highly recommend signing up to a food tour on your first day in Cork.
+This is a much better alternative to your usual city walking tour, and I highly recommend signing up for a food tour on your first day in Cork.
 You’ll be sorted for the best places to eat for the duration of your stay.
-Be sure to check out the English Market, too — a landmark building and historic marketplace.

 3. Enjoy Panoramic Views from Camden Fort

-You can take stunning photos across Cork Harbour to Cobh in one direction, Spike island in another, and over to Roches Point Lighthouse in yet another direction.
-During the summer months they host family fun days, and sometimes the rooms are used for local events such as art exhibitions.
+You can take stunning photos across Cork Harbour to Cobh in one direction, Spike Island in another, and over to Roches Point Lighthouse in yet another direction.
+During the summer months, they host family fun days, and sometimes the rooms are used for local events such as art exhibitions.

 2. Soak Up the Tranquility in Gougane Barra